hendrikp/Plugin_Crash/readme.md

 Crash Plugin for Plugin SDK
 ===========================
-Tested on CryEngine 3 FreeSDK Version 3.4 (32/64 Bit)

-Purpose is to create a way to reliable crash the process.
+Purpose is to supply a sample plugin that creates a way to reliable crash the process.
-For redistribution please see license.txt.

 Extraction
 ==========